hareki/tmux-floax/README.md

 - Reset: Sets the pane's size back to the default settings
 - Embed: sends the floating panes window to the working space under it

+## Neovim Integration 🚀

+When nvim is running in the current pane, pressing the floax key will pass the key directly to nvim instead of opening the floating pane.
+This allows you to use the same keybinding for both tmux floax and nvim functionality like [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim).
+This feature is disabled by default.

 ## Configure ⚙️

 The default binding for this plugin is `<prefix>+p` (and `<prefix>+P` for the internal menu)